dc4eu/educational-pilot/docs/governance/README.md

 - QAHELicenseToActAtRegionalLevel (to regional QA agencies)
 - QualityAssuranceAtInstitutionalLevel (to HEIs)
 - QualityAssuranceAtProgrammeLevel (to HEIs)

-#### 3.1.1 Spain
-- ENQA/EQAR accredits ANECA as TAO (QAHELicenseToActAtNationalLevel)
-- ANECA accredits AQU as TAO (QAHELicenseToActAtRegionalLevel)
-- AQU issues QA authorisations to HEIs at institutional and programme levels
-- ENQA/EQAR may also directly issue QA authorisations to HEIs

 ### 3.2 Vocational Education and Training (VET)
 The equivalent bodies are: